tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-18_00-32-27.png)

-Here,I also checked sysmon in the Event Viwer
+Here, I also checked Sysmon in the Event Viewer

 ![Image Description](Images/Screenshot_from_2026-06-18_00-33-50.png)